Grace Christian University

 Private university in Michigan, U.S.

-Grace Christian University is a private Christian university in Grand Rapids, Michigan, United States.
+Grace Christian University, known from 1961 to 2018 as Grace Bible College, is a private Christian university in Grand Rapids, Michigan, United States.
 It is accredited by the Higher Learning Commission and the Association for Biblical Higher Education to award associate, baccalaureate, and graduate degrees.
 The university is affiliated with the Grace Gospel Fellowship.

 History

-Grace Christian University began in 1939 as an evening Bible institute, led by Charles F. Baker.
+Grace Christian University began in 1939 as an evening Bible institute led by Charles F. Baker.
 It was an outgrowth of the late 19th-century Bible college movement.
-Initially, the main purpose of Grace was to train Sunday School teachers and church members of the Fundamental Bible Church, which was led by Pastor Charles F. Baker in Milwaukee, Wisconsin.
+Initially, its main purpose was to train Sunday School teachers and church members in Baker's Fundamental Bible Church in Milwaukee, Wisconsin.
+In 1945, the program expanded to a day school called Milwaukee Bible Institute.